 AU Marine Fish

-The AU Marine Fish Lab is located at Auburn’s Gulf Coast Research and Extension Center in Fairhope, Alabama.
+The AU Marine Fish Lab is located at Auburn’s Gulf Coast Research and Extension Center, Agricultural Experiment Station in Fairhope, Alabama.
 The lab is conveniently located only a few miles from the coast and about 20 miles from Mobile.
-The lab is made up of two houses that sit on the farm property.
-Each lab has 4 rooms for office space, a kitchen, and a classroom.
-One of the buildings is also set up with an otolith analysis station.
+The lab comprises two houses on the experiment station property.
+Each lab has 4 rooms for office space and a classroom.
+The labs have otolith analysis equipment and computers, video analysis system, disecting and compound microscopes.

 Wet Lab on Site